 There are two signs which suggest that attention might turn back to insurtech.
 The first is another FCA feedback statement.
 The second is the regulator’s response to the Kalifa report.

 Open to change

-FCA Feedback Statement 21/7 explores how Open Banking could be applied to other areas of financial services, including insurance products (see also our previous blogpost which explains Open Banking).
+FCA Feedback Statement 21/7 explores how Open Banking could be applied to other areas of financial services, including insurance products.
 “Open Finance” would be based on the principle that customers can share their data held with one provider with third party providers in a secure way.
 If Open Finance follows the Open Banking model, insurers and other financial services firms could be required to share customer data.

 There is some way to go yet before Open Finance takes off in the UK.
 But the idea – along with similar proposals in the EU – suggests that insurtech providers using data to improve customer outcomes will have the wind at their back.

 Separate to this policy work on Open Finance, the FCA is also making changes to its regulatory sandbox.
 The sandbox is a controlled environment for firms to test innovative products with real consumers.
 The FCA has confirmed it plans to pick up a couple of recommendations made by the Kalifa review into UK fintech to improve how the sandbox works.